Parsi New Year in India | History, Wishes, Date, Traditions [2026]

 Serkeh (vinegar)Age and patience

-Samanu (sweet pudding)Power, bravery and fertility
+Samanu (sweet pudding)Power, bravery, and fertility

 Sumac (berries)Life simulation and tolerance